GLOBAL MARKETS-Shares stumble as US yields rise; sterling dips after BoE rate hike

-Aug 3 (Reuters) - World share markets stumbled on Thursday as U.S. bond yields hit nine-month peaks, with the dollar shrugging off a U.S. credit downgrade to hit a four-week high and the British pound dipping after the Bank of England raised interest rates.
+LONDON, Aug 3 (Reuters) - World share markets stumbled on Thursday as U.S. bonds yields hit nine-month peaks, with the dollar shrugging off a U.S. credit downgrade to hit a four-week high and the British pound dipping after the Bank of England raised interest rates.

-Wall Street opened in negative territory, set for more pain after a wave of selling a day earlier.

 The BoE decision was closely watched for clues on how central banks globally will balance taming inflation and maintaining growth.
 The BoE's monetary policy committee (MPC) was split on the size of the rate hike.